william-a/git_introduction/README.md

 `git add [FILE_NAME]`

 This should be done for each file in the directory to stage.
-Staging a file saves the current state of the file, so that when a commit happens, it is that state of the file that is commited.
+Staging a file saves the current state of the file, so that when a commit happens, it is that state of the file that is committed.

 ### git commit
 Finally, to commit the staged changes, use the command -